elotroalex/s23-intro-dh/general.md

 ### Course Materials

 All readings in this course will be provided *free to you*.
-Many articles and book chapters will be available for participants in the class on our shared drive following fair use guidelines.
-Other articles, and even books listed on the schedule will be available on the web open access.
-You fill find the appropriate links for all course materials in [the course schedule](/schedule.html).
+With a few exceptions, you fill find the appropriate links for all course materials in [the course schedule](/schedule.html).

 ### Assessment and Grading

 - 25% Class & Online Participation
-- 25% Midterm Quizz (Before Spring Break)
+- 25% Midterm Exam (Before Spring Break)
 - 25% Paired Project
 - 25% Final Conference Presentation